koschwanez/about-me/README.md

 ## John Koschwanez

-I am a postdoctoral fellow / research associate in [Andrew Murray's lab](http://labs.mcb.harvard.edu/murray/ "Andrew Murray's lab") at Harvard University.
-The goal of my research is to better understand evolution; in particular, I'm interested in how multicellularity could have evolved in ancient times and how multicellularity continues to evolve in human diseases such as cancer.
-To support my research, I build instrumentation, develop new lab techniques, and write code for numerical modeling, image analysis, and bioinformatics.
-If you use any of the code on this site, please provide me with feedback.
+I wrote the code and protocols here as a scientist in [Andrew Murray's lab](http://labs.mcb.harvard.edu/murray/ "Andrew Murray's lab") at Harvard University.
+I will continue to maintain the code based on feedback from other users.

 ### Publications